 People have a tendency to get carried away and obsessive about their business idea.

-Indeed, in many cases it can take hold of people, pluck them from their content and comfortable life of full-time employment and thrust them into a whirlpool of activity as a new start business owner.
+Indeed, in many cases it can take hold of people, pluck them from their content and comfortable life of full-time employment and thrust them into a whirlpool of activity as the owner of a new start business.
 And all because they have become the guardians of a life changing and quite brilliant – yes, quite brilliant business idea!

 Well, Companies House official statistics tend to say otherwise.
 Every year over 700,000 new companies are incorporated and almost as many are dissolved annually.
-So just how many ideas are worth pursuing and how many are crackpot and don’t hold water?
+So, how many ideas are worth pursuing and how many are crackpot and don’t hold water?

 Could it be that most are more dull than dazzling?
 And those who are hypnotised by the thought of great success and wealth – are drawn into a world of struggle and stress trying to make a business idea work.